9 min read / 1 October 2024 / yasmin sharp

 Crumbly soap can result from unmoulding too soon or not using enough liquid in the recipe.

-Make sure your soap has fully hardened before cutting, and follow a reliable recipe with correct measurements.
+Make sure your homemade soaps have fully hardened before cutting, and follow a reliable recipe with correct measurements.

 How do I store my cured soap?